 (P#2):

 In this stage, CM obtains the information required for calculating prospective interference level for each target GCO and operates the calculation.
-The information can be obtained through the GCO Registration Procedure in 5.2.2.1.
-When there are multiple CMs, the information can be obtained through the Obtaining Operating Frequency Information procedure in 5.2.18 and Obtaining Operating Frequency Information procedure over Coordination Enabler in 5.2.19.
+The information shall be obtained through the GCO Registration Procedure in 5.2.2.1.
+When there are multiple CMs, the information shall be obtained through the Obtaining Operating Frequency Information procedure in 5.2.18 or Obtaining Operating Frequency Information procedure over Coordination Enabler in 5.2.19.

 (P#3):

-In this process, CM uses the calculating result to rank the list of frequencies to be used by the target GCO.
+In this process, CM uses the calculation result to rank the list of frequencies to be used by the target GCO.

 (P#4):

-In P#4 CM uses the 5.2.10.1 GCO Reconfigure procedure to send the ordered frequencies to the target GCO.
-Or using the 6.3.4.11 Sending reconfiguration request from CM to another CM to send such information to another CM.
+In P#4 CM uses the 5.2.10.1 GCO Reconfigure procedure to send the ordered frequencies to the target GCO, or uses the 6.3.4.11 Sending reconfiguration request from CM to another CM to send such information to another CM.

 (P#5):

-In P#5 CE sends ranking results to GCO and reports the GCOs’ selection result to CDIS.
+In P#5 CE sends ranking results to GCO and reports the GCOs’ selection result to CDIS via CM.

 Figure xx Flowchart of priority based coexistence management